Auto Configuration

 and it will automatically scan and register gRPC services.

-You only need to add @Component
+You only need to add @Component based annotation to your service implementations.

 @Component